ibm-cloud-docs/EventStreams-gen2/api.md

 - The last task you have conducted is seen under the `last_operation`.
 - Product connection information under connection parameter.
-- Product specific information under the product object (for example postgresql).
+- Product specific information under the product object (for example kafka).

 #### Methods not available for MVP
 {: #api-limitations}

-- List read-only replica information
-- Resync read-only replica
-- Promote read-only replica to a full deployment
-- Get information about a backup
-- Get earliest point-in-time-recovery timestamp
-- Get the autoscaling configuration from a deployment
-- Set the autoscaling configuration from a deployment
-- Kill connections to a PostgreSQL or EnterpriseDB deployment
-- Sync files uploaded to Elasticsearch deployment
-- Create a new logical replication slot
-- Delete a logical replication slot
-- Discover capability information from a backup
-- Upgrade your database version

 Waiting for context-based restrictions (CBR) implementation: